Herpes

-Herpes simplex is a viral infection caused by the herpes simplex virus.
-Infections are categorized based on the part of the body infected.
+Herpes simplex, often known simply as herpes, is a viral infection caused by the herpes simplex virus.
+Herpes infections are categorized by the area of the body that is infected.
+The two major types of herpes are oral herpes and genital herpes, though other forms also exist.

 Oral herpes involves the face or mouth.
-It may result in small blisters in groups often called cold sores or fever blisters or may just cause a sore throat.

-Genital herpes, often simply known as herpes, involves the genitalia.
+It may result in small blisters in groups, often called cold sores or fever blisters, or may just cause a sore throat.
+Genital herpes involves the genitalia.
 It may have minimal symptoms or form blisters that break open and result in small ulcers.
 These typically heal over two to four weeks.
 Tingling or shooting pains may occur before the blisters appear.

 Herpes cycles between periods of active disease followed by periods without symptoms.
 The first episode is often more severe and may be associated with fever, muscle pains, swollen lymph nodes and headaches.
 Over time, episodes of active disease decrease in frequency and severity.